Emesall/swing-server-tictactoe/README.md

-Simple TicTacToe game beetwen two users connected to the server, written in Java.
+<b>Simple TicTacToe game beetwen two users connected to the server, written in Java.</b>

 In the project were used Socket, Thread, Swing functionalities.